zetxqx/gateway-api-inference-extension/site-src/concepts/roles-and-personas.md

 # Roles and Personas

-Before diving into the details of the API, decriptions of the personas these APIs were designed for will help convey the thought process of the API design.
+Before diving into the details of the API, descriptions of the personas these APIs were designed for will help convey the thought process of the API design.

 ## Inference Platform Admin

-The Inference Platform Admin creates and manages the infrastructure necessary to run LLM workloads.
-Including handling Ops for:
+The Inference Platform Admin creates and manages the infrastructure necessary to run LLM workloads, including handling Ops for:

   - Hardware
   - Model Server